 This topic provides the requirements and procedures to install a 1 Watt XR Transmitter with an internal antenna.

-For a system with more than one Transmitter, first install and configure the main Transmitter and verify it received a valid time signal and then configure Repeater Transmitter(s).
-When all Transmitters are configured, you can then install system clocks and other devices.
+For a system with more than one Transmitter, first configure and install the main Transmitter and verify it received a valid time signal and then configure Repeater Transmitter(s).
+When all Transmitters are configured and installed, you can then configure and install the system clocks or InfoBoards.

 Do not install system clocks and other devices until Transmitter and its components are installed and configured; powered on, time source configured and valid time signal received, and fully operational.